arjun-rai/Pokemon-Classification/readme.md

 # Pokemon Type Classifier
-### Code to predict a pokemon's type based on a image.
+Code to predict a Pokemon's type based on an image.
-One of my first image classification projects, was somewhat successful.
+One of my first image classification projects was successful.